 Visitors to Exhibition Place arrive though multiple means depending on the event/activity and timing.
-The principal means of access include by:
+The principal means of access include:

-- Vehicle-Attendees at the majority of events (although perhaps not those generating the greatest attendance such as the CNE and BMO Field sporting events) arrive by vehicle. - Transit-GO Train service connects at Exhibition station but is often not sufficient to address event needs (e.g., during major consumer shows).
-TTC access requires a significant walk from major stops (e.g., King streetcar). - Bicycle-Cycling continues to expand as a preferred form of transportation linking the downtown core to Exhibition Place. - Foot-Residents of the surrounding communities visit Exhibition Place by foot.
+- Vehicle-Attendees at the majority of events (although perhaps not those generating the greatest attendance such as the CNE and BMO Field sporting events) arrive by vehicle. - Transit-GO Train service connects at Exhibition Station but is often not sufficient to address event needs (e.g. during major consumer shows).
+While some TTC access terminates on site, other TTC access requires a significant walk from major cross-town thoroughfares (e.g. King streetcar). - Bicycle-Cycling continues to expand as a preferred form of transportation linking the downtown core to Exhibition Place. - Foot-Residents of the surrounding communities visit Exhibition Place by foot.
 However, as interest in Exhibition Place events grow, the surface parking within the surrounding communities generates additional foot traffic. - Wayfinding (to Exhibition Place from major roadways and within the grounds) is not ideal.

-As Exhibition Place becomes even more integrated within the surrounding communities, a transportation plan that ties to major access/egress points will be essential.
+As Exhibition Place becomes even more integrated within the surrounding communities, a transportation plan that ties it to major access/egress points will be essential.

 Transportation options across the 192-acre site were also raised given distances between buildings and transit/parking connection points.
-Whether for convention/trade show delegates moving between the GO Train station and the Enercare and Allstream Centres or spectators accessing BMO Field, onsite transportation options such as shuttles could be considered.
+Whether its convention and trade show attendees and delegates moving between the GO Train station and the Enercare and Beanfield Centres, or spectators accessing BMO Field, onsite transportation options such as shuttles could be considered.